IskinderA/swollen-polymer-diffusivity-predictor/README.md

 # swollen-polymer-diffusivity-predictor
-Physics-informed machine-learning predictor for solute diffusivity in swollen polymer systems using QRF and MLP models.
+Physics-informed machine-learning predictor for solute diffusivity in swollen polymer systems using complementary QRF and MLP models.